vendetta-mod/VendettaXposed/README.md

 > **Note**
 > If you want to revert to the original XPosed module, just press "Reset module location"

-[^1]:Signatures changed, so you'll have to delete original module if you've used Xposed module before.
+[^1]: Signatures changed, so you'll have to delete original module if you've used Xposed module before.

 # VendettaXposed